thearavind/grpc-todo/Readme.md

 A simple todo app using gRPC on both the server and client side

+Code for the article [A TODO app using grpc-web and Vue.js](https://medium.com/@aravindhanjay/a-todo-app-using-grpc-web-and-vue-js-4e0c18461a3e)

 ## Build process

 To start the gRPC server